 Audiobook Events & Honors

 Now I'm in Montana, discovering the terrain and words of the Northwest.
-Along with narrating for USA Today and NY Times best-selling authors, voicing “The Women of Kabul” for The Washington Post’s Webby Award Honoree multimedia piece, I’ve performed on SOVAS (Society of Voice Arts), Independent Audiobook Award, and Audie Award nominated audiobooks as well as an Earphones Award winning title.
+Along with narrating for USA Today and NY Times best-selling authors, voicing “The Women of Kabul” -The Washington Post’s Webby Award Honoree multimedia piece, I’ve performed on SOVAS (Society of Voice Arts), Independent Audiobook Award, and Audie Award nominated audiobooks as well as an Earphones Award winning title.
 I am a member of AEA, SAG-AFTRA and the Audiobook Publisher’s Association.